 The bachelor’s and master’s nursing degree programs at WGU are accredited by the Commission on Collegiate Nursing Education (One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791).

-WGU’s Health Informatics program is now accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+WGU’s B.S.
+Health Information Management program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 WGU has the distinction of being the only university to receive regional accreditation simultaneously from four regional accrediting commissions.
 In part because of our founding by the governors of 19 U.S. states, which encompass a wide geographic region, WGU was simultaneously reviewed by a special committee—the Inter-Regional Accrediting Committee—comprised of representatives from four regional accrediting commissions.
 In February 2003, the committee awarded WGU accreditation in all four regions, an extraordinary recognition that had never before nor since occurred.
 The Northwest Commission is considered WGU’s “home” accrediting body because the university’s main offices are located in Utah, which falls under the review of the commission.
 WGU still continues to be an institution with a broad focus and a mission to expand access to higher education.
 The university serves students in all 50 states and military installations abroad.

 Accreditation status can give you an indication of a university’s general quality and reputation.
 According to Peterson’s, a premier educational resource, by attending a regionally accredited university: